Gravel Grinding Mecca

 Rock Chalk, Jayhawk

-After 14 years, the NCAA National Championship trophy comes back to Lawrence.
+After 14 years, the NCAA National Championship trophy came back to Lawrence in 2022.
 Kansas University basketball is considered one of the most prestigious basketball programs in the nation and boasts #1 in the NCAA Division 1 in overall wins.
 The first basketball coach was the inventor of the game itself, James Naismith.Lawrence is also home to one of the most vibrant and historic downtowns in the country, Mass Street.
 From eclectic shops, unique eateries, live music, to an incredible art scene.
 In fact, Kansas is home to many lively and fun college town with stellar sports programs.
 You can also get down and rowdy watching the professional soccer team, Sporting KC, The Soccer Capital of America!